Tribune Media files suit, terminates Sinclair merger deal

 Tribune filed the lawsuit against Sinclair, the largest U.S. broadcast station owner, alleging material breach of contract over its failure to win over regulators 15 months after the merger was first announced.

-Tribune seeks about US$1 billion of lost premium to Tribune’s stockholders and additional damages in an amount to be proven at trial, according to a copy of the lawsuit filed in Delaware.
+Tribune seeks about US$1 billion of lost premium to Tribune’s stockholders and additional damages in an amount to be proven at trial over what it called Sinclair's "misconduct," according to a copy of the lawsuit filed in Delaware.

 The deal's termination, which scuppers Sinclair's efforts to dramatically expand, comes after criticism by Democrats and public advocacy groups over whether the merger was in the public interest.
 It also follows a significant blow from the Republican-led Federal Communications Commission last month, when it questioned Sinclair's candor over the planned sale of some stations.